 I have to admit, even riding here as little as I have, I expected to be able to loosely navigate us around this place.
 Between the map not being complete and the overall lack of trail markers, I was probably the worst navigator of the group.
 Once you get down in the holler it's a maze.
 Knowing there are trails (intended and not) that go Lord knows how far into other counties, it would be easy to get a bit lost.
 I'm not talking Bear Grylls-in-the-backcountry lost, with a little common sense and some road riding you can find your way back to the park entrance pretty easy.
 I just hope that if you're a dirt biker you have somebody with a headlight.
 If you have access to a GPS tracker I definitely recommend using it here.

 For the younger crowd, the trails on the Campground and ATV Safety Training Center side may be more of your style.
-This area contains a lot of the singletrack and where they held an XC race.
-I'm not sure if there's a standard for rating trails but the Black trails are nothing more than drainage ditches the mining company put in, full of boulders and not much else.
-Stuff that would make Carl's Diner look like a gravel driveway.
+This area contains a lot of the singletrack and where they held an XC race that I participated in.
+I'm not sure if there's a standard for rating trails but the Black trails are nothing more than drainage ditches the mining company put in, full of boulders and not much else, stuff that would make Carl's Diner at the Erzberg Rodeo look like a gravel driveway.
 I'm sure some of the black trails aren't boulder gardens but from what I could tell at least most of them were.
 Pretty rad if you ask me.